 But is that enough?

 Are inpatient respiratory departments missing out on a chance to not only demonstrate more value, but have an additional impact on long-term patient care?
 Let's take a look.

 Historically, there has been a limited (but no less important) role for spirometry in the inpatient world.
 Perhaps the most obvious application is during the pre-operative period, especially when a patient is deemed to be at an elevated risk for postoperative pulmonary complications (PPCs).

 A decade ago, this might be the first clinical experience with spirometry: finding those patients who were admitted for a thoracic or abdominal procedure but who had somehow missed getting pulmonary clearance beforehand.
 This wasn’t necessarily the optimal setting for such testing, but it was certainly better than nothing.

 A 2018 study found that in relatively high-risk populations (those over 60 years old, those less than 60 but with an active chronic respiratory condition, or active smokers), the FVC percent predicted value inversely correlated with the risk of PPCs during gastric or colorectal procedures1.

-Logically, this makes sense; if your patient has impaired lung capacity prior to operating, it’s not likely to be sufficient during the recovery phase, and smaller breaths can mean more atelectasis.
+Logically, this makes sense; if your patient has impaired lung capacity prior to operating, it’s not likely to be sufficient during the recovery phase, and could potentially lead to atelectasis.